gregberge/smooth-doc-starter/README.md

 > **Important**
 >
-> - Smooth DOC is a commercial library
+> - Smooth DOC is a commercial library.
-> - To unlock full package and have right to use it, you have to buy a license on [Smooth DOC website](https://smooth-doc.com).
+> - To unlock full package and have the right to use it, you have to buy a license on [Smooth DOC website](https://smooth-doc.com).

 ## Getting started